 Last month I made a mistake when ordering from my food coop and instead of buying 5 pounds of 70% chocolate, I bought Chocolate Liquor drops.
 This turned out to be the perfect mistake as I had to learn how to make chocolate.
 The base of the recipe (a touch adjusted) will also be in my upcoming Paleo Dessert Cookbook so be sure to keep an eye out for it in January.

 Ok, a couple of tips on the Peppermint candy crackle.
 Move quick as it sets up crazy fast.
 Just mix the ingredients in and pour it on to the Silpat/Parchment Paper as fast as you can.
 I wanted to try to get a white color and it didn’t really work.
 I used coconut shreds to try to do this and it’s still more of a lovely golden color.
 In the future I will probably just skip doing two colors and simple do the red since it’s less work.

 - 2 teaspoons of Peppermint Flavor

 - 6 Raspberries

-- Let the chcololate sit for 3 -4 hours and enjoy!
-Btw, you will want to store this in the fridge.
+Let the chocolate sit for 3 -4 hours and enjoy!
+Store this in the refrigerator.

 © 2011-2012, A Girl Worth Saving.
 Feel free to pin my posts but do not repost my full recipe on your blog, Tumblr, or any other website.